 DILS was co-created by EQ Lab's founders Dr. Richard Claydon and Oscar Venhuis to cultivate sustained cognitive performance and mental agility.
 Conventional employee development programs are offered in sprints; an immersive weekend or a few days over several months of learning to address deeply embedded dogmas and behaviours.
-However, tackling deep-rooted cognitive biases, developing new habits and changing the discourse of teams and organisational behaviour require more than a few microlearning sessions.
+However, tackling deep-rooted cognitive biases, developing a growth mindset and changing the discourse of teams and organisational behaviour require more than a few microlearning sessions.
 Establishing behavioural fitness and leadership adaptivity demands constant learning and practise.

-The Cognitive Gym offers monthly cohort-based masterclasses that are designed to engage all participants through a dialogue-driven format.
-Like a gym to get physically fit, the Cognitive Gym's schedule is reinvigorated regularly with new courses by international and award-winning practitioners.
-Live and meaningful courses to elevate communication skills, challenge biases, develop complexity of thinking and accelerate critical thinking through a collaborative network of Extended Intelligence (EQ).
+Cognitive Gym's masterclasses engage all participants through a collaborative and interactive format.
+Like a gym to get physically fit, the Cognitive Gym's schedule is updated regularly with new courses by international and award-winning practitioners.
+Join live and meaningful courses to elevate communication skills, challenge biases, develop complexity of thinking and foster cross-cultural communication through a global network of Extended Intelligence (EQ).
 Our approach:

 - Makes learning engaging and meaningful